Simple Solutions for Itchy Skin

 Calendula for Itchy Skin

 This herb, also known as common marigold, has yellow or orange flowers that are a familiar sight in many gardens and flower beds.
-Calendula essential oil can be mixed with Waxelene Multi-Purpose Ointment and applied to the skin.
+Calendula essential oil can be mixed with Waxelene aerated balm and applied to the skin.

 Chamomile for Itchy Skin

 A member of the daisy family, chamomile is perhaps most widely used as a soothing herbal tea.
 But in Germany, chamomile cream was found to be almost as effective as hydrocortisone at healing dermatitis, skin ulcers, and other minor irritations.
-Chamomile can be mixed with Waxelene Multi-Purpose Ointment and applied to the skin.
+Chamomile can be mixed with Waxelene aerated balm and applied to the skin.

 Aloe vera for Itchy Skin